liangpn/AgentConnect/README.md

 Here are some of our blogs:

-- This is our understanding of the agent network: [What's Different About the Agentic Web](blogs/What-Makes-Agentic-Web-Different.md)
+- This is our understanding of the agent network: [What's Different About the Agentic Web](https://github.com/chgaowei/AgentNetworkProtocol/blob/main/blogs/What-Makes-Agentic-Web-Different.md)

-- A brief introduction to did:wba: [did:wba - Web-Based Decentralized Identifiers](blogs/did:wba,%20a%20Web-based%20Decentralized%20Identifier.md)
+- A brief introduction to did:wba: [did:wba - Web-Based Decentralized Identifiers](https://github.com/chgaowei/AgentNetworkProtocol/blob/main/blogs/did:wba,%20a%20Web-based%20Decentralized%20Identifier.md)

-- We compared the differences between did:wba and technologies like OpenID Connect and API keys: [Comparison of did:wba with OpenID Connect and API keys](blogs/Comparison%20of%20did:wba%20with%20OpenID%20Connect%20and%20API%20keys.md)
+- We compared the differences between did:wba and technologies like OpenID Connect and API keys: [Comparison of did:wba with OpenID Connect and API keys](https://github.com/chgaowei/AgentNetworkProtocol/blob/main/blogs/Comparison%20of%20did:wba%20with%20OpenID%20Connect%20and%20API%20keys.md)

-- We analyzed the security principles of did:wba: [Security Principles of did:wba](blogs/did:wba-security-principles.md)
+- We analyzed the security principles of did:wba: [Security Principles of did:wba](https://github.com/chgaowei/AgentNetworkProtocol/blob/main/blogs/did%3Awba-security-principles.md)

+- Three Technical Approaches to AI-Internet Interaction: [Three Technical Approaches to AI-Internet Interaction](https://github.com/chgaowei/AgentNetworkProtocol/blob/main/blogs/Three_Technical_Approaches_to_AI_Internet_Interaction.md)

 ### Milestones